HenokT/PageChat/README.md

 # PageChat

-A Chrome extension that allows you to access Chat GPT from any webpage as well as ask questions about the page you are on.
+A Chrome extension that allows you to access ChatGPT from any webpage as well as ask questions about the page you are on or summarize it.

-The extension is built using [React](https://react.dev/) with [Vite](https://vitejs.dev/) used as the bundler.
-It's also using the Vite plugin [
+The extension is built with [React](https://react.dev/) and [Vite](https://vitejs.dev/).
+It also uses the Vite plugin [ CRXJS](https://crxjs.dev/vite-plugin/) which parses the extension's entry file [manifest.json](manifest.json) and ensures that files referenced in it are compiled and bundled.
-CRXJS](https://crxjs.dev/vite-plugin/) that enables things like *Hot Module Replacement(HMR)* and *static asset imports* for a smooth developer experience.

-## Development
+## Develop

 You can run the extension in development mode using the following commands: